osvobo/iCAT/README.md

 iCAT can be fully synchronized with the software that controls the microscope.
 In our showcase example, we developed integration with the **ZEN software**, which is used to control **Zeiss microscopes**.
 This integration utilizes custom-made [macros](zen) that need to be loaded into the ZEN macro folder: ```Documents\Carl Zeiss\ZEN\Documents\Macros``` and that need to be run in parallel with the iCAT software.<br>
 These macros are used in two steps:
 1. During the first step, the [iCAT-mapping_setup.czmac](zen/iCAT-mapping_setup.czmac) macro is activated.
 This guides the user through the calibration of a 3D space.
 The user is prompted to focus and center the specimen within two distinct angle orientations, thereby generating a 2D model of the specimen's orientation within the FEP tube.
-2. Once the mathematical model is created, the user can activate the [iCAT-mapping_sync.czmac](zen/iCAT-mapping_sync.czmac) macro to enable the synchronization of the stage with specimen rotation.
-During this synchronization, the stage and focus are automatically synced with axial rotation adjustments.
+2. Once the mathematical model is created, the user can activate the [iCAT-mapping_sync.czmac](zen/iCAT-mapping_sync.czmac) macro to enable automatic synchronization of the focus and the stage with axial rotation adjustments.
 This feature is particularly useful when the specimen is mounted eccentrically.
 <br><br>